-In Fig. 12, pixels experiencing melt are mapped using summer C-band ESCAT $\mathcal{A}$ images from 1992 to 1997 via an algorithm which tracks melting as a function of the sharp reduction in backscatter.
-Monthly average images of July melt extent are shown together with a 1996 map [Fig. 12(a)] indicating the primary snow and ice zones recovered in conjunction with Ku-band NSCAT data.
-In comparisons with passive microwave time series in [1], Fig. 12 suggests that the Greenland ice sheet experienced two of the smallest (1992: $8.1 \times 10^4 \text{ km}^2$ ; and 1996: $10.4 \times 10^4 \text{ km}^2$ ), and perhaps the largest (1995: $2.5 \times 10^4 \text{ km}^2$ ) melt events in the last two decades.
-In 1995, melting encroaches upslope upon the dry snow zone along the entire northwestern flank of the ice sheet.
+In Figure 12 pixels experiencing melt are mapped using summer C-band ESCAT $\mathcal{A}$ images from 1992-1997 via an algorithm which tracks melting as a function of the sharp reduction in backscatter.
+Monthly average images of July melt extent are shown together with a 1996 map (Figure 12a) indicating the primary snow and ice zones recovered in conjunction with Ku-band NSCAT data.
+In comparisons with passive microwave time series in [1], Figure 12 suggests that the Greenland ice sheet experienced two of the smallest (1992: $8.1 \times 10^4$ sq km; and 1996: $10.4 \times 10^4$ sq km), and perhaps the largest (1995: $25 \times 10^4$ sq km) melt events in the last two decades.
+In 1995 melting encroaches upslope upon the dry snow zone along the entire north-western flank of the ice sheet.

-During summer in the percolation zone, prominent stratigraphic discontinuities form as meltwater percolates downward and refreezes at depth ( $\sim$ 1 m) in relatively colder snow [3].
-Typically, a distinct horizon forms comprising a high proportion of solid ice in layers, lenses, and ice pipes.
-The lower percolation zone boundary is indicated in Fig. 11 by the sharp transition from low to extremely high $\mathcal A$ values.
-As the surface layer cools and the penetration depth increases beyond the depth at which ice lenses formed, the resultant volume scattering from buried inhomogeneities increases to the highest intensity backscatter on earth, in both Ku- and C-band images [36], [58].
-This characteristic of the dual-frequency backscattering was used to derive the lower boundary in the snow facies map in Fig. 12(a).
+During summer in the percolation zone, prominent stratigraphic discontinuities form as meltwater percolates downward and refreezes at depth ( $\sim$ 1m) in relatively colder snow [3].
+Typically, a distinct horizon forms comprising a high proportion of solid ice in layers, lenses and ice pipes.
+The lower percolation zone boundary is indicated in Figure 11 by the sharp transition from low to extremely high $\mathcal{A}$ values.
+As the surface layer cools and the penetration depth increases beyond the depth at which ice lenses formed, the resultant volume scattering from buried inhomogeneities increases to the highest intensity backscatter on earth, in both Ku- and C-band images [36, 58].
+This characteristic of the dual-frequency backscattering was used to derive the lower boundary in the snow facies map in Figure 12a.

-Above the "dry snow line," the dry snow zone experiences negligible variability in $\mathcal{A}$ values, since by definition it experiences little or no surface melting during summer.
+Above the 'dry snow line', the dry snow zone experiences negligible variability in $\mathcal{A}$ values, since by definition it experiences little or no surface melting during summer.
 After autumnal cooling, a sharp spatial gradient in backscatter delimits the dry snow zone from the percolation zone.
-In

-Fig. 11, low backscatter returns at high altitude (in central Greenland) are well delineated from percolation zone $\mathcal A$ values exceeding -5 dB at Ku-band.
+In Figure 11, low backscatter returns at high altitude (in central Greenland) are well delineated from percolation zone $\mathcal{A}$ values exceeding -5 dB at Ku-band.
 In dry snow, C-band microwaves penetrate somewhat more effectively than Ku-band with relatively smaller absorption scattering and absorption losses.
-At Ku-band, microwaves are more effectively scattered, particularly by the snow grains themselves, thereby resulting in larger Ku-band $\mathcal A$ values in the dry snow zone.
+At Ku-band, microwaves are more effectively scattered, particularly by the snow grains themselves, thereby resulting in larger Ku-band $\mathcal{A}$ values in the dry snow zone.